webgptorg/promptbook/samples/templates/50-nesting.report.md

 ### Result

 ```
-The cat gracefully leaped off the fence, displaying its natural feline agility.
+The cat is a domesticated feline that enjoys lounging in the sun.
 ```

 ## Make a document